The Denver Post Community Foundation Grant Application Information

 - If your agency received a Season To Share grant from the 2017/18 and/or 2018/19 campaigns, you will not need to submit an LOI unless you are seeking funds for a new program (established beyond one year.)
 Your agency will receive an email in early September with further information.

 - Season To Share uses an online application process that mirrors the Colorado Common Grant application questions and attachments.
-A link was sent to organizations that were invited to apply.

 - Grant amounts will range from $10,000 to $50,000.
 A grant request must not exceed 10% of the general operating budget for the organization or if requesting program support, 30% of the program budget.